Roswell Conspiracies: Aliens, Myths and Legends: Alien races

 Shadoen: The Shadoen Multitude is a highly advanced hostile species that devote themselves to the enslavement or destruction of other races.
 They are an insectile/crustanean race divided into various castes and are led by an Elder Council on their homeworld.
-They are also known to be treacherous to both others and members of their own species; as seen with Wraith's betrayal of Commander Keel, or in Episode 14 - The Conduit (Part 2), when Wraith's handler attempted to hasten the collapse of the Alliance by first attempting to kill Wraith (still disguised as Rinaker).
+They are also known to be treacherous to both others and members of their own species; as seen with Wraith's betrayal of Commander Keel, or when the Shadoen spy "Sid" attempted to hasten the collapse of the Alliance by first attempting to kill Wraith (still disguised as Rinaker).
 They are also only willing to colonize planets that meet specific criteria, such as Earth, and are known to have an aversion to oxygen (a reason why they are responsible for instigating the deforestation of the Amazon), as stated in Episode 10 - Chupacabra.
 A common tactic that they use to subjugate a newly discovered planet is to use a combined fleet to fragment its moon with a laser while letting the fallout devastate the local species.
 Contrary to races such as the Lycanthropes - who have an innate mimetic system - or the Vampires - who use holographic technology - the Shadoen are not shapeshifters.
 In order to acquire the target race appearance, the Shadoen imprint their DNA and memories on a human clone, in so becoming an exact replica of the victim (which is also why Logan's eyes can't detect them).
 After the assimilation, the Shadoen can not freely morph to its former original shape, having to maintain the target guise or forfeit it by triggering a Shadoen DNA bomb.
 Once activated, the DNA bomb restores the agent to its full-fledged Shadoen form, permanently destroying the previous target guise in the process.
 This ability has permitted the Shadoen to successfully infiltrate the human race.
 The Shadoen are by far more powerful and resilient than the other alien races seen on the show: they also possess a mild ability of regeneration, and their blood has a poisonous effect if ingested, as witnessed in Episode 10 - Chupacabra.
 They attempted to conquer Earth during the 15th century BC but their fleet was repulsed by a long range beam cannon sent to Earth by the Titani.
 Their second invasion is thwarted by the efforts of the new alien-human Alliance with the use of the Lycanthrope EMP bomb.
 First appearance: Episode 14 - The Conduit (Part 2).

 Siren: Blue or green skinned and green haired female humanoids with red eyes.
 Their song is hypnotic and they emit bright multi colored lights for while singing.
 One is seen as a member of the Conduit.